Lineblocs/site/app/docs/other-topics/report-spam.md

 Once you submit your request, our support team will reach out to you in 24-48 hours.

-If we find out this is a case of call spam we will take immediate action to penalize the user that has been responsible for the call spamming.
+If we find out this is a case of call spam, we will take immediate action to penalize the user that has been responsible for the call spamming.

 ## Next Steps